 [172A.
 Deleted by No. 34 of 1999 s.
 44.]

-173. Worker’s rights against insurer
+173. Worker’s rights against insurer when employer ceases to exist etc.

 (1) Where during the currency of a contract between an employer and an insurer in respect of the employer’s liability under this Act to a worker the employer dies, or in the case of a corporation has commenced to be, or is, wound up, ceases to exist or the employer cannot be found or no longer resides in Australia or in a Territory within Australia or has ceased to carry on the business, or business of the kind, to which that contract related, then in any such circumstance —